 Many people spend a considerable amount of time and money trying to find the right sports drink, nutrition bar, or supplement to possibly help them get through their day and feel more energized.
-Here’s a little secret: knowing your biomarker status might be a more efficient way of improving your sleep, memory, and mood than any other product on the market.
-Whether you’re a professional athlete or a busy parent, getting a sufficient amount of sleep can help improve your memory and mood, and that's where magnesium comes into play!
+But truthfully, the secret to increasing your energy may be accessed in your blood rather than the store.
+That's where magnesium comes into play!
+Here are some of the mineral's top impacts.

-One of magnesium’s more important roles is to help build endurance by increasing the body’s oxygen capacity.
+So what does magnesium do?
+One of its more important roles is to help build endurance by increasing the body’s oxygen capacity.
 But it also helps with:

 - Healthy blood pressure